 The proper economic system is private enterprise, i.e., through individual merit, not corporate enterprise, capitalism, socialism, or communism.
 Venezuela, where people are starving to death, is a typical example of the consequences of socialism and communism.
 History indicates that when monopolies are broken up, economic activity flourishes.
 The break-up of Standard Oil, AT&T and the Bell Telephone Company are useful examples of that effect.
 The loss of the Netscape browser and the Tucker automobile company because the anti-trust laws were not enforced as written are typical examples of mega private corporations suppressing productive economic activity and innovation.
 Banning the private corporation would be a tremendous engine for economic growth and stability and personal responsibility, achievement, and innovation.
 Wealth obtained through the use of force, including the government, is counterproductive and oppressive to the masses.

 I have observed that catastrophic environmental damage occurs through the private corporation where it otherwise would not have.
 If the “bottom line” favors polluting, corporations pollute due to the limitation-of-liability shield.
 Much legislation, including that which allows for H1-b visas and O-1 visas, is passed to promote the interests of the corporation.

 Currently there is no such thing as a “free press” as referenced in the Constitution—at least not as the Founders understood that term.
-Essentially, only the decision-makers in the private media corporations currently have a “free press.”
+Essentially, only the unelected decision-makers in the private media corporations currently have a “free press.”
 Even though they, along with the legal profession, are not elected, they effectively are arms of the government and have as much, or more influence, as any elected official.

 Many years ago, Congress provided at least a partial remedy by passing the Sherman Antitrust Act to address the excesses of the “robber barons” of the mid to late 1800s, but the big government courts refuse to enforce it as written.
 The courts enforce other Acts of Congress as written; in fact, judges openly state that they must enforce statutes as written unless it would be illogical to do so.
 Judges do not claim that enforcing the Sherman Act as written would be illogical.
 Judges say only that they don’t want the Act to have the expansive affect that it would have if they did so.
 Congress has the prerogative to determine the affect of legislation, not judges.
 History has repeated.
 The Judiciary and the Executive must be compelled to enforce the Sherman Act as written to address the modern day “robber barons.”